 In this study, we have decided to use an employer-to-employee contribution ratio of 70%.
 This is an industry average for health insurance and means that an employer would be responsible for paying 70% of the monthly premiums, while employees would pay the remaining 30%.
 This is represented in the graph as the light blue (employer) and blue (employee) columns.

-In Wayne, Oakland, Macomb, Kent and Genesee, employees will pay on average $518 less for their group health plan compared to getting health insurance through the Michigan marketplace.
+In Wayne, Oakland, Macomb, Kent and Genesee, employees will pay on average $518 less for their group health plan compared to getting health insurance through the Michigan marketplace

-The gap between group and individual health insurance costs widens when analyzing policies in the largest populated counties of Michigan.
+The gap between group and individual health insurance costs widens when analyzing policies in the most populated counties of Michigan.
 Across Bronze, Silver and Gold, an individual health insurance plan will be 137% more expensive than a group policy of the same metal tier.
 Platinum individual health insurance policies were not offered in the five largest counties of Michigan and thus were not used as part of the analysis.

-Small group health insurance monthly premiums in 2019 reach $315 on average; 3% higher than the cost in 2018.
+Small group health insurance monthly premiums in 2019 reach $315 on average; 3% higher than the cost in 2018

 The least significant year-over-year change can be seen in Gold health insurance policies, which only increased by 0.46% since 2018.
-Employers should take note of this as the most common policy offered in Michigan is the Gold tier health insurance plan — with an average of 121 Gold policies offered in each county.
+Employers should take note of this, as the most common policy offered in Michigan is the Gold tier health insurance plan — with an average of 121 Gold policies offered in each county.

-Deductibles for small group plans increased by 2% from 2018 to 2019.
+Deductibles for small group plans increased by 2% from 2018 to 2019

 The largest increase in deductibles occurred in Gold health policies, which spiked 12% year over year.

 ValuePenguin, in conjunction with Wellthie, researched and compiled quotes for both small group and individual health insurance policies from the state marketplace in Michigan.
 Wellthie is an online small group benefits marketplace that allows a business owner to connect and interact with many carriers and brokers.
-Here they can find a benefit program that can be tailored to their business needs.
+Here they can find a benefits program that can be tailored to their business needs.
 By being in sync with the small group health industry, Wellthie has in-depth knowledge and can provide some of the most accurate quotes available.

 The quotes and plans in this study were generated from the 2019 plan year for a single individual and then averaged depending on the metal tier of coverage.
 For all employer-employee contribution calculations, an industry standard of a 70% contribution from the employer was used.
-In calculating the largest counties in Michigan, we used Census Intercensal County Population Data to determine which were the most populated.
+In calculating the largest counties in Michigan, we used Census Intercensal County Population Data to determine which counties were the most populated.